nvim-svelte/.github/profile/README.md

 # nvim-svelte

-Enhancing the Svelte and SvelteKit development experience in Neovim.
+A community org trying to enhance the Svelte and SvelteKit development experience in Neovim.

 ## About